SIGNAL: journey of noise-appreciation.

 All that resulted in a good sized desire to create something of this matter.
 The idea that I could orchestrate noises hands-on followed me for some years, until the fall of 2016, when I finally took a step ahead.
 I got a freeware virtual synthesizer, started to press buttons, turn knobs, and soon I preoccupied myself within a layer of audio mayhem.
 Sweet!
 I couldn't get enough of it..

 Roughly at the same time, I learned that one you convert any electronic file into sound waves.
 It can be a .pdf, an excel sheet, but more importantly an image or a video.. then, one can edit it just as if they'll edit a song.
-This, obviously, cause a change of the original file (which fundamentally is not a sound) and you will ended with a corrupted file.
-When corruption occurs in image data, it can result in change of colors, blur, artefacts of noise... something most users would like to avoid - unless, you do all that on purpose.
+This, obviously, cause a change of the original file (which fundamentally is not a sound) and will cause the file to be corrupted.
+When the corruption occurs in image data, it can result in a change of colors, blur, artefacts of noise... something most users would like to avoid - unless, you do all that on purpose.

 The timing couldn't be better, as this visual noise works hand in hand with the audio noises.